Prepare Your Network For Internal Name SSL Certificate Changes

 As a result, all Certificate Authorities must phase out the issuance of certificates for internal server names and reserved IP address by October, 2016.
 In accordance with this new standard, DigiCert no longer issues internal name certificates that expire after November 1, 2015.

 DigiCert is Here to Help

-Corporate users of unified communications certificates are most affected by this change since they need to reconfigure their network and certificates to reflect this new requirement.
+Corporate users of Multi-Domain (SAN) Certificates are most affected by this change since they need to reconfigure their network and certificates to reflect this new requirement.

 However, our DigiCert Internal Name Tool for Microsoft Exchange provides an easy way for you to reconfigure their Exchange servers to comply with the new CAB requirements, regardless of whether they currently use DigiCert SSL Certificates.